MyGreenGo/cdk-wireguard-vpn-lib/README.md

 # Welcome to your CDK TypeScript Construct Library project

 You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`CdkWireguardLib`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK Construct Library that includes a construct (`CdkWireguardLib`) which contains an ECS Cluster with an autoscaling group, trying to keep 1 instance of the wireguard VPN up.

 The construct defines an interface (`CdkWireguardLibProps`) to configure the visibility timeout of the queue.